dcoles-bloomu/sorting-networks/README.md

 # Java API for Sorting Networks

-This project contains Java classes for experimenting with small sorting networks.
-Definitions, details, discussion, references, and suggestions for further reading are provided below.
-If you just want to know about the Java classes and their methods, see the [API documentation]().
-See the [wiki]() for experiments and conjectures about sorting networks, or proposed extensions to the API.
+A collection of Java classes for exploring conjectures and open questions about small sorting networks.

 ## What is a Sorting Network?

-First, what is a *comparison network*?
-There are two ways to look at it.
-Abstractly, a comparison network can be viewed as a sequence of *k* integer pairs that permutes a given list of *k* values.
-In particular, each pair indicates the positions in the list of two vlaues to be compared and, if out of order, swapped.
-More concretely, it can be visualized in a way that suggests a potential realization in hardware:
+Two preliminary definitions are needed.
+A *comparator* is an abstract device that compares the values encoded on two wires and swaps them if they are out of order.
+A *comparison network* consists of wires that carry data, with certain pairs of wires connected by comparators.
+A *sorting network* is simply a comparison network that sorts every possible input sequence.
+Here is a simple example:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![sorting network](images/ex1.png "Sorting Network of size 5 and Depth 3")

 The horizontal lines represent wires that carry data from left to right.
-Vertical lines denote *comparators*, logic gates that test the values on two wires and swap them if they are out of order.
+Vertical lines denote comparators.
 The shaded regions indicate groups of comparators that, having disjoint inputs, can operate in parallel.
 The size of a comparison network is defined to be the number of comparators, and its depth (or delay) is a measure of its comparison-level parallelism: the maximum number of comparators incident to a common wire.
 The network shown above has size 5 and depth 3.

-A sorting network is simply a comparison network that sorts every possible input sequence.
-It is a mathematical model of an oblivious sorting algorithm (that is, a sorting algorithm in which all comparisons take place in a fixed order at predetermined positions in the list).
+A sorting network is a mathematical model of an oblivious sorting algorithm -- one for which all comparisons take place in a fixed order at predetermined positions in the list.

 ## Small Sorting Networks